top of page

 Keep meals straightforward by starting with familiar dishes and gradually introducing new foods.
 For example, serve easy-to-prepare meats like broiled chicken or meat patties.
 Pair these with a salad and a nutritious carbohydrate, such as a whole grain or a vegetable.
 This approach ensures your family gets great nutrition without spending too much time in the kitchen, and it allows you to build on simple meals to explore new flavors together.

 Kids love finger foods!
 Try some fun, kid-friendly recipes like ants on a log (celery filled with peanut butter and topped with raisins).
-Raw veggies can be more appealing when served with a favorite nut butter or dip.
-Put these out as snacks before dinner.
+Raw veggies can be more appealing when served with a favorite nut butter, hummus, guacamole, or other dip.
+You can put these out as snacks before dinner.
 Involve your children in preparing the salad or other parts of the meal.
 When kids help make or arrange their food, they're often more willing to try new things.

-Entice your child to try new foods with fun incentive sticker charts like this FREE puppy chart.
+Entice your child to try new foods with fun incentive sticker charts.

 a father feeding healthy foods to his baby in a high chair